BillyCX/Song-Prediction/README.md

 # Song-Prediction
-Using machine learning methods to predict whether the user like the songs
+This is a simple project which let us to use stastical machine learning methods to predict whether the owner like the songs.
+The data didn't publish.